ipld/ipld/docs/ecosystem.md

 ### history

-The IPFS project is the first project of the Interplanetary ecosystem.
+The IPFS project is the first project of the InterPlanetary ecosystem.
 Many early ideas emerged in this project... and were only extracted sometime later!

 IPLD is one such idea that incubated in the IPFS project, and was only extracted later.